 The Disaster Relief Fund may provide direct assistance to eligible individuals for any federally qualified disaster; assistance is defined within Section 139 of the IRS code and includes:

-- reasonable and necessary personal, family, living, or funeral expenses incurred as a result of a qualified disaster (basic necessities, such as food, clothing, transportation and medical assistance, including psychological counseling);
+- reasonable and necessary personal, family, living, or funeral expenses incurred as a result of a qualified disaster (basic necessities, such as food, clothing and medical assistance, including psychological counseling);

 - reasonable and necessary expenses incurred for the repair or rehabilitation of a personal residence due to a qualified disaster (a personal residence can be a rented residence or one you own); and